gin0115/pixie/README.md

+# Modified version of Pixie for use with WordPress and WPDB over PDO.

+## WIP!

 **This project is Not Actively Maintained but most of the features are fully working and there are no major security issues, I'm just not giving it much time.**